laurencap/openqasm/source/language/types.rst

 default interpretation for physical qubits.

-In all cases, the resulting programs are valid OpenQASM, but with relaxed constraints, the program is not a physical circuit, and may not be directly executable on a device.
+In all cases, the resulting programs are valid OpenQASM, but with relaxed constraints, the program may not be a physical circuit, and may not be supported for execution by the hardware provider.

 Finally, it is possible to write a program with both physical and virtual qubits.
 Similar to the previous considerations, such programs are valid, but may not be supported by compilers or hardware